Mon-Fri 9:00 - 17:00

 The final step in the house flipping process is the sale’s closing, which involves transferring the ownership of the property to the buyer.
 This stage requires precise coordination and adherence to legal and financial procedures.
 It’s highly recommended to seek help from a real estate lawyer ahead of time to navigate through the plethora of necessary documents, such as the deed, loan paperwork, and the settlement statement, which itemizes the transaction costs.
 A mutually agreed-upon closing date is set when the seller hands over the keys and the buyer finalizes the payment.
 Any contingencies specified in the sale agreement, such as necessary repairs or final inspections, must be resolved before the closing.
 Effective communication, timely fulfillment of contractual obligations, and a thorough understanding of all transactional details are critical to a successful closing, ensuring a smooth handover and securing the potential profits from the property flip.

 Be aware of the legal and tax implications throughout the flipping process.
 This includes adhering to all relevant laws and regulations, understanding the new anti-flipping rule that taxes profits from properties sold within 12 months as business income, and properly reporting your income to the CRA.
-Many other tax regulations are to be considered, such as the land transfer tax.
-It is important to consult with a real estate lawyer, realtor and accountant to understand and assess the conditions specific to your requirements.
+Many other tax regulations, such as the land transfer tax, must also be considered.
+It is important to consult with a real estate lawyer, realtor, and accountant to understand and assess the conditions specific to your requirements.

 Summary